 The following chart shows these relationships for common voltages (values rounded off).

 |RMS Value||Peak Voltage||Peak-to-Peak Voltage|

 1) A meter reading might deceive you into thinking that a voltage is safe to touch (a very dangerous practice), when in fact it is much higher.

 2) A SSB radio transmitter (as used by people to speak long distances) might be rated at 100 Watts PEP.
 The PEP stands for Peak Envelope Power, which is basically equivalent to Peak-to-Peak.
 This is the normally accepted method of measuring transmitter power, not RMS.
 SSB radio transmitters are the only exception, normally all figures should refer to RMS.

-3) The power of an audio amplifier should be quoted in watts RMS.
+3) The power of an audio amplifier should be quoted in watts as “continuous”, “Average” or “RMS”.
 Beware of advertising which boasts “100 watts peak power!”.
 Close scrutiny reveals that the RMS value (effective working power) is only 17.5 Watts.
 Firstly divide the 100 by 2 because it is stereo (100/2 = 50 Watts).
 Then divide this by two to get peak value from peak-to-peak (50/2 = 25 Watts).
 Then 0.707 of 25 is 17.5 watts.
 For more info on Amplifier Power see the article Understanding Amplifier Power.